abjer/sds/src/content/page/practical.md

 There will be two mandatory assignments to be handed as groups.

 - Assignment 1: collecting and structuring data.
+  - The exercise will be posted Thursday, August 16, in the afternoon.
-The exercise must be handed in no later than 23:59, Sunday, August 19, 2018.
+  - The exercise must be handed in no later than 23:59, Sunday, August 19, 2018.
 - Assignment 2: machine learning and text data.
+  - The exercise will be posted Wednesday, August 22, in the afternoon.
-The exercise must be handed in no later than 23:59, Friday, August 24, 2018.
+  - The exercise must be handed in no later than 23:59, Friday, August 24, 2018.

 The assignments will be graded using peer grading software.
 More information will follow.

 # Exam project

 At the end of the course your group must hand in a independent exam project.
+The official exam period runs from August 25, 2018 from 10 a.m. to September 1 at 10 a.m.

-It is up to you to find a subject, data, choose methods etc.
+The content of the exam project is something that you choose.
+You and your group must find a subject, data, choose methods etc.

 ### Grading
 The grade for this course is exclusively determined by the project handed in.
 The project will be judged on a number of dimensions, these include: